NinV3/NinV3/README.md

-FULL BOXED FULL BOXED FULL BOXED FULL BOXED 100 DEAD (im mongraal if he was dogsh1t)
+FULL BOXED FULL BOXED FULL BOXED FULL BOXED 200 (im mongraal if he was dogsh1t)

 the car in my profile picture did a backflip seconds after

 coding in code spaces and working on Python coding

+I play guitar and love slipknot, type 0 negative, and system of a down